boner-cmd/jlinkmc/README.md

 # jlinkmc
 JLinked JDK suitable for use with PaperMC Minecraft

-# Size
+# Compressed Size Comparison

-(As of 20200424)
+(As of 20200425)

++ ethco/jlinkmc:jdk15ea - 55.14 MB

-+ Compressed size of ethco/jlinkmc:jdk14 - 75.56 MB
++ ethco/jlinkmc:jdk14 - 75.56 MB

-+ Compressed size of AdoptOpenJDK/openjdk14:alpine - 210.87 MB
++ AdoptOpenJDK/openjdk14:alpine - 210.87 MB

 # Concept

 Using this image to prepare a [PaperMC](https://papermc.io/) or other Minecraft server on an Alpine base can substantially reduce the total size of your image.
 The code used was based on posts from Matthew Gilliard's blog ([like this one](https://blog.gilliard.lol/2018/11/05/alpine-jdk11-images.html)), themselves based on work on AdoptOpenJDK by Dinakar Guniguntala ([dinogun](https://github.com/dinogun)) and others.

-As described in the blog post, this is NOT an Alpine-native (Portola) Java build, but a build of Java using [Sasha Gerrand](https://github.com/sgerrand)'s Gnu C library compatibility layer package for Alpine.
+The`jdk14` tag is NOT an Alpine-native muslc (Portola) Java build.
+Instead, it uses [Sasha Gerrand](https://github.com/sgerrand)'s Gnu C library compatibility layer package for Alpine.

-The transition to Portola will hopefully occur when JDK15 reaches general availability, currently scheduled for 15 September, 2020, and will hopefully result in further size reduction.
+The transition to Portola or another muslc build will occur when JDK15 reaches general availability, currently scheduled for 15 September, 2020, and will result in further size reduction.
+Progress during early access should be considered perpetually unstable, and can be found in the `jdk15ea` tag.

 # Contents